Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 #### RequestCloseSession

 Specification of a **[MessageContainer](#messagecontainer)** with the type **[MessageTypeEnum](#messagetypeenum)::RequestCloseSession**. </br>
-This message is sent from the Moderator-Client to the ServerLogic to tell the ServerLogic to close the session and with that the connection to the PlayerAudience-Clients.
+This message is sent from the Moderator-Client to the ServerLogic to tell the ServerLogic to close the Online-Session and with that the connection to the PlayerAudience-Clients.
 It also commands the ServerLogic to clear the logs.

 ``` csharp
 class RequestCloseSession : MessageContainer